 In the previous post, the battle had reached a turning point, one that had finally made a dent in the English Shield Wall.
 We saw previously, how the Normans had been fighting hard to crack the hard nut that was the English defence.
 No matter how hard the infantry and cavalry fought, they just couldn’t break in.
 Even the Norman archers had not made much of an impact.
 The terrain was not conducive for archers to shoot up hill on such an incline, many of their arrows fell short or went over their enemy’s heads.
 And it depended on which way the wind was blowing, too, for the wind in their faces would have hampered their shots.
 The archers were lightly armoured, and most likely would not have wanted to come too close to the fierce, snarling men of the shield wall with their huge Dane axes that could cleave a man in two, and the missiles that were thrown at them could have killed them easily.

 But around noon or perhaps slightly later, William got his first break.
-Frustrated that things were not going as well as he’d hoped and then, having to see his mounted Bretons running away and deserting him, he suddenly gathered his thoughts and the opportunity presented itself as the English broke their right flank and ran down the hill after the fleeing Breton knights.
-The thing that may have spooked the Bretons was the rumour that William had died, having been unhorsed a few times, or they may have been losing their morale after taking a hammering from the English, it may have been a bit of both, but if a rumour had reached them that William was dead, then that would have finished the battle.
+Frustrated that things were not going as well as he’d hoped and then witnessing his mounted Bretons running away and deserting him, he suddenly gathered his thoughts and the opportunity presented itself as the English broke their right flank and ran down the hill after the fleeing Breton knights.
+The thing that may have spooked the Bretons was the rumour that William had died, or they may have been losing their morale after taking a hammering from the English, it may have been a bit of both, but if a rumour had reached them that William was dead, then that would have finished the battle.
 It was customary in medieval battles that if the king, or the leading commander died, the game was up for whichever side it impacted on negatively.

 William careered around the battlefield, showing his men that he was alive and kicking.
 He’d been unhorsed at least three times, but each time, he’d acquired a new one from some poor horseman, who was left to fight on foot with no means of a quick escape.
 He rallied the men, and led them to circle the right flank that had run after the fleeing Bretons, and slaughtered them, letting only a few escape to make a brave stand on a hillock.
 But they too were soon slaughtered and William had managed to foil a rout, though his mounted troops were not without losses themselves as they slipped down the marshy slope on the left flank of the hillock to their deaths.

-When this particular phase was over, there would have been a need for both sides to regroup, take a few minutes to rest and take some water, some food, also perhaps, passed around by those civilians that had attended.
+When this particular phase was over, there would have been a need for both sides to regroup, take a few minutes to rest and take some water, some food.
 It would have been time for William to work out his next plan, and to send orders round to the various commanders of his armies, to give some more rousing speeches to encourage the morale of his men.
 As for Harold, I’m sure he would be keen to send orders around the lines not to leave the ridge.
-Losing a large amount of men doesn’t seem to have made too much of a dent in his wall, but he would have wanted to ensure that his men did not leave the ridge again.
+Losing a large amount of men doesn’t seem to have made too much of a dent in his wall, but he would have wanted to ensure that more men left the ridge again.
 The gap in the shieldwall was no doubt replenished with reserves, tightening up the lines once more.
 William may have had a bit of a break, but not the kind he needed to do real damage to the wall of spears.

 Image by Eugene Ipavec, 21 May 2006